 Tullow maintains corporate credit ratings with Standard & Poor's and Moody's Investors Service.
 In March 2020, Standard & Poor's downgraded Tullow's corporate credit rating to CCC+ from B and assigned a negative outlook; consequently, Standard & Poor's also downgraded the rating of Tullow's corporate bonds to CCC+ from B, in line with the corporate credit rating.
 In October, Standard & Poor's affirmed the corporate credit rating at CCC+ and revised the outlook to stable.
-In March, Moody's Investors Service downgraded Tullow's corporate credit rating to B3 from B2 and placed the rating under review for a possible downgrade; consequently, the rating of Tullow's corporate bonds was lowered to Caa2 from Caa1.
+In March, Moody's Investors Service downgraded Tullow's corporate credit rating to B3 from B2 and placed the rating of Tullow's corporate bonds was lowered to Caa2 from Caa1.
 In November, Moody's Investors Service downgraded Tullow's corporate credit rating to Caa1 from B3 and assigned a negative outlook; the rating of Tullow's corporate bonds remained unchanged at Caa2.